HistoricFutures/getstring3.com/pilots/index.markdown

 Thank you for using String3.
 The question/s you were sent by your customer were part of a pilot project which has now come to an end.

-String3 has now been launched!
-Your customers may start sending you new questions using our live String3 service.
-When this happens, you will receive an email asking you to respond to the question and register to use String3.
+We are continuing to research and explore effective mechanisms for delivering improved supply chain visibility. <a href="http://getstring3.com" title="Visit the String3 homepage">Find out more about String3</a>.

 <div class="register">
-<h3>Get started on the live String3 service</h3>
+<h3>Start the conversation</h3>
 <p>Are you a brand, retailer, or supplier and want to find out where the products you sell come from?
-If you request a demo, we can talk to you about how String3 might work for your organisation.</p>
+We would love to talk to you about how String3 might work for your organisation.</p>
 <p class="button register-button">
-		<a href="/demo/" title="Book a demo">Book a demo</a>
+		<a href="/get-in-touch/" title="Get in touch">Get in touch</a>
 	</p>
   </div>